Seeps/GoHyper/README.md

 A parser that extracts URLs from a webpage.

 ## Usage
-To use the script, you need to have the [Go](https://go.dev/dl/) installed on your system.
+To use the script, you need to have [Go](https://go.dev/dl/) installed on your system.

 You will also need to import the Go HTTP package: